ShivaniDevaraj99/Hybrid-Recommendation-Systems--Yelp/README.md

 # 🔍 Personalized Yelp Rating Prediction using LSH and Hybrid Recommendation Systems

-This repository contains code for building a hybrid recommendation system using PySpark RDDs and XGBoost.
-The project is part of the DSCI 553: Foundations and Applications of Data Mining course, and leverages a subset of the Yelp dataset to generate personalized predictions and identify similar businesses.
+This repository contains the implementation of a hybrid recommendation system that combines collaborative filtering (CF), model-based learning (XGBoost), and Locality Sensitive Hashing (LSH) using PySpark RDDs.
+The system is designed to generate personalized user-business rating predictions and identify similar businesses based on user interaction patterns.

+The project works with a preprocessed subset of the Yelp dataset, where user reviews, business ratings, and metadata are used to build scalable, efficient, and accurate recommender models.

 ---